Prisoner of Paradise (1980 film)

 Prisoner of Paradise (also known as Nazi Love Island) is a 1980 American pornographic exploitation film directed by Gail Palmer and Bob Chinn.
 The film takes place during World War II, and stars John C. Holmes as Joe Murrey, a shipwrecked sailor who comes to the rescue of two American nurses who are being held captive by a Nazi officer and his three assistants on an island in the South Pacific.
 The other members of the cast include Seka, Elmo Lavino, Sue Carol, Jade Wong, and Nikki Anderson.
 The film was released in the United States in 1980, and received an X rating from the Motion Picture Association of America.

 The film has been classified as an example of Nazisploitation, a subgenre of exploitation and sexploitation films in which Nazi characters are prominent.

+Plot

+Carol and Gloria, two nurses in the American forces, are held prisoners in a concentration camp set on a Pacific island by the sadistic Nazi Hans von Shlemel and his lady assistants.
+Joe Murrey, a G.I. attempts to rescue them but is also taken and forced to provide sexual services.